Faculty Engagement in Maintaining and Improving WISR’s Learning Community and Methods

 Faculty Responsibilities for Giving Students Continual and Timely Feedback

-Faculty make every effort to give students rapid feedback on drafts of papers and theses.
+Faculty are required to give students rapid feedback on drafts of papers and theses.
 Typically, faculty give students feedback on papers that are 20 pages or less, within 7 to 10 days.
 Faculty may need as much as three to four weeks to read and give feedback on longer papers, and especially on drafts of theses and dissertations.
 Faculty acknowledge receipt of e-mails and papers within several days, and schedule face to face meetings and phone conferences with students, making every effort to find mutual convenient days and times to talk–usually within 7 to 10 days from the date when the student first requests a meeting or phone conference.
+Faculty are to keep track of their feedback to students, as noted above.
 Students are encouraged to meet with someone on the faculty at least once every two weeks.

 WISR Policy on Academic Freedom